Inner-strength training tip # 14: Everything that doesn’t come into play is for a reason

 Embarrassingly, I even toured condos with real estate agents and told them I was about to get promoted and was interested in buying a house!

-The morning of the promotion announcement… I hadn’t heard anything yet.
-My manager asked the team of 6 I worked on to gather around the cubicles.
+The morning of the promotion announcement, I hadn’t heard any news yet on the decision.
+When all of a sudden, my manager asked the team of 8 I worked on to gather around the cubicles.

 I hadn’t even heard from my mentor that the decisions were in.